 Study Area

-This study was conducted in Shreenagar hill of Tansen municipality as shown in figure (1), which is located in Palpa district, Lumbini province of Nepal.
-Geographically, the study area lies in between latitude 27°52′10″N to 27°52′30″N, longitude 83°32′25″E to 83°33′30″E with the altitude ranging from 1369 to 1498 meter from mean sea level.
-It covers an area of 41.10 ha with slope ranging from 19° to 358°, aspect towards the south (majority of area) and has characteristics of sub-tropical forest. [ 31] Reported that the average annual precipitation, annual maximum temperature and annual minimum temperature of Palpa district from 1971-2014 were 1680.5mm, 26.10°C and 14.80°C respectively.
+This study was conducted in Shreenagar hill of Tansen municipality as shown in the figure (1), which is located in Palpa District, Lumbini Province, Nepal.
+Geographically, the study area lies in between latitude 27°52′10″N to 27°52′30″N, longitude 83°32′25″E to 83°33′30″E with the altitude ranging from 1369 to 1498 meter from mean sea level (MSL).
+It covers an area of 41.10 ha with slope ranging from 19° to 358°, aspect towards the south (majority of area) and has characteristics of sub-tropical forest.
+From 1971 to 2014, [ 31] reported that the average annual precipitation, annual maximum temperature and annual minimum temperature of Palpa district were 1680.5mm, 26.10°C and 14.80°C respectively.
 Palpa district has a humid subtropical, dry winter climate.
 Pinus roxburghii (Local name: Khote Salla) is the major dominant forest species followed by Schima wallichii (Local name: Chilauni) forest species in the study area.

 Figure (1): Map showing the study area with sample plots

+Research Design Flowchart

 Sample design and field data collection

-In order to collect the field data of vegetation, temporary circular sample plots, each with area of 500 m2 (r = 12.62 m) were laid over the entire study area using systematic sampling method in ArcGIS 10.8.
+In order to collect the field data of vegetation, temporary circular sample plots, each with an area of 500 m2 (r = 12.62 m) were laid over the entire study area using systematic sampling method in ArcGIS 10.8.
 The sampling intensity for the study was chosen purposively as 3%.
 Following the equations (1), (2) & (3) provided by [32] of Nepal, the sample plot area, number of sample plots and plot to plot distance were calculated as 1.23 ha., 25 (rounding up for 24.60) and 125 m (rounding up for 123.38 m purposively) respectively.

 ……….
 (1) ………… (2) ………… (3)

-Where, a is total area of sample plots (ha.); SI is sampling intensity; A is total study area (ha.); n is number of sample plots; p is area of single sample plot (ha.); d is plot to plot distance
+Where, a is a total area of sample plots (ha.); SI is sampling intensity; A is total study area (ha.); n is a number of sample plots; p is area of single sample plot (ha.); d is plot to plot distance

-While overlaying fishnet over the study area, a total of 28 sample plots were found inside the boundary line of study area.
-The increase in sample plots was due to the irregular shape of boundary line.
-Two of the sample plots which were too close (< 2 m) to boundary line were removed and three of the sample plots which were at location greater than 10 m but less than 12.62 m from the boundary line were dragged additionally up to the range between 2 to 5 m away from the boundary line in order to establish a complete circular plot of radius 12.62 m within boundary line.
+While overlaying fishnet with cell size width & height of 125 meters over the study area, a total of 28 sample plots were found inside the boundary line of study area.
+The increase in sample plots was due to the irregular shape of the boundary line.
+Two of the sample plots which were too close (< 2 m) to boundary line were removed and three of the sample plots which were at location greater than 10 m but less than 12.62 m from the boundary line were pulled away additionally up to the range between 2 to 5 m from original position in order to establish a complete circular plot of radius 12.62 m within boundary line.

 In each plot, forest parameters namely, diameter at breast height (DBH) (1.30 m above the ground) and tree height (H) were measured.
 Measurements of trees with DBH ≥ 5 cm [27] were only recorded.
-The sample plots were searched & located using Garmin GPSMAP 65, DBH was measured using Million Diameter Tape and the tree height was measured using Apresys Laser Range Finder Powerline 660.
-In all 26 sample plots as shown in figure (1), the species name of every tree was also recorded.
+The X-Y coordinates of twenty-six (26) sample plots which were fixed from fishnet overlaying were searched & located in the field using Garmin GPSMAP 65.
+DBH of trees were measured using Million Diameter Tape and the trees' height were measured using Apresys Laser Range Finder Powerline 660.
+In all 26 sample plots as shown in the figure (1), the species name of every tree was also recorded.

 Sentinel-2 Image Acquisition

-The satellite image of Sentinel-2 level-2A with sensing date of 10th May, 2023 and cloud coverage 3.32% was downloaded from the website of Copernicus Open Access Hub.
-The downloaded tile of Sentinel-2 with area 100*100 km2 was clipped with the shape file of study area.
+The satellite image of Sentinel-2 level-2A with sensing date of 10 May, 2023 and cloud coverage 3.32% was downloaded from the website of Copernicus Open Access Hub.
+The downloaded tile of Sentinel-2 with an area of 100*100 km2 was clipped with the shape file of the study area.